diku-dk/futhark-website/blog/2018-01-28-how-futhark-manages-gpu-memory.rst

 change to memory allocation had a greater impact on performance than most of our sophisticated optimisations, all of which took significantly more effort to implement.
-But I suppose that such is the life the a compiler writer.
+But I suppose that such is the life of a compiler writer.